 1. Use Strong Passwords and Multi-Factor Authentication

 Weak passwords are the number one security vulnerability for small businesses.
 Require all employees to use complex passwords — at least 12 characters with a mix of letters, numbers, and symbols.
-Never use the same password for multiple accounts.
 Enable multi-factor authentication (MFA) on all business accounts, especially email, banking, and cloud services.
-MFA means that even if a password is stolen, the attacker cannot access the account without a second verification step.

 2. Keep All Software Updated